nextleap-project/countermitm/source/new.rst

 The protocol follows a single simple UI workflow:
 A peer "shows" bootstrap data
-that is then "read" by the other peer through a out-of-band channel.
+that is then "read" by the other peer through a second channel.
 This means that,
 as opposed to current fingerprint verification workflows, the protocol only runs once instead of twice, yet results in the two peers having verified keys of each other.

-The out-of-band channel acts as a second factor in verifying the cryptographic material.
+The second channel acts as a second factor in verifying the cryptographic material.
 (The other factor being the control over the email account.)